 If only you could snag TARDIS to help you see whether your project will be a success.
 In lieu of that, doing a premortem is your best bet.
-During premortem, you’ll brainstorm and visualize the risks and opportunities for your project and nail down a plan to navigate yourself away (or toward) them.
+During premortem, you’ll brainstorm and visualize the risks and opportunities for your project and nail down a plan to navigate away or toward them.
 Use this premortem template to structure your meeting, document notes and decisions, and lead your team in a productive and proactive brainstorming session.

 Hogyan használd a sablont (premortem)?

 Plan to spend 60 to 90 minutes on the premortem.
 That’s not a lot.
 Make the most of the time by assigning some homework beforehand so everyone shows up prepared to have a productive discussion.
 The Pre-work section of the template includes some thought-provoking questions you can ask your team to consider before you meet.
 Then at the meeting, talk through all your answers to kick off the meeting with open minds ready to deliver fresh ideas.

 Step 2.
 Host your meeting and share an overview

 The bulk of the template maps out a rough agenda (from the brainstorming sessions to the planning steps) that you can use to structure your premortem meeting.
 Start by providing a quick overview of the project that you’re planning for and the importance of this premortem session.
 In the Project overview section of the template, there’s also space to include a link directly to your team’s project poster for additional context.
 Setting the stage this way ensures that everybody is in alignment from the start, which means you’ll have an even better discussion.